Grilling sockeye salmon is simple and adds great flavor

 Grill your wild salmon

 Place your salmon filet skin-side down on your hot grill.
-Add your favorite fruits or vegetables to the grill, if desired.
+Add your favorite fruits or vegetables to the side of the grill, if desired.
 Cook salmon for about 5-6 minutes and flip over; cook for 2-5 more minutes or until done, and remove from heat.
 You’ll know your salmon is getting done as it loses its transparency and begins to flake easily.

 Wild salmon can go from moist and flaky to tough and dry when it's overcooked, even by just a minute or two, so watch it carefully the last few minutes.
 Taste-testing is part of the fun!

 Serve with or without the skin (which is delicious and nutritious).
 Place on a bed of greens, add your grilled fruits or vegetables and enjoy.
+Read this article for some delicious ideas on side dishes to serve with salmon.

 Learn these fast, easy steps to a perfect piece of grilled salmon from Chef Kevin Benner formerly of Aqua by El Gaucho.